 SNAP/EBT and Market Money

-The Market Square Farmers’ Market accepts EBT/SNAP benefits!
-Come to the information booth on any market day to swipe your EBT card to receive tokens to spend with eligible vendors.
-EBT tokens can be used on any food not to be consumed on site, as well as any food producing plants.
+The Market Square Farmers’ Market accepts EBT/SNAP benefits and is doubling all transactions up to $10!
+Come to the information booth to swipe your EBT card to receive tokens to spend with eligible vendors.
+The doubled tokens (black tokens in $1.00 increments), funded by the AARP Foundation, can be used on fresh fruits and vegetables at market.
+The EBT tokens (red tokens in $1.00 and $0.25 increments) can be used on any food not to be consumed on site, as well as any food producing plants.

 Only have a debit/credit card but need cash?
-Come to the information booth on any market day to swipe your card ($2.00 service charge) for Market Money tokens in $5 denominations.
+Come to the information booth to swipe your card ($2.00 service charge) for Market Money tokens in $5 increments.
 Market Money is our own currency and can be spent with any vendor just like cash.
 Vendors will give change back, or you can save them for a future market.
 They can also be used like gift certificates.

 Interested in a CSA share?